Brenner650/GADDvent/README.md

 10. Visit the office trader and claim your gifts.

 ### Any issues, please visit my discord and tell me about them.
 I will help. http://discord.gamingatdeathsdoor.com

+License only applied to my work.
+The music included is NOT mine and all credit goes to their original authors and creators.
+All music content is supplied for free as they are found on YouTube.
+All royalties go to their respective label companies.